AMDmi3/gopro-rename/README.md

 be changed by **-r** flag).
-Processing involves checking whether a file name looks like it has been produced by GoPro and renaming the file (unless **-n** flag was specified), with an option to set the file prefix instead of a default "GoPro".
+Processing involves checking whether a file name looks like it has been produced by GoPro and renaming the file (unless **-n** flag was specified), with an option to set the file prefix instead of a default "GoPro_".
 The files which do not match GoPro file naming convention are silently ignored.

 Additional flags: